 Also, ensure the tonneau cover you select will fit well into the mounting hardware, brackets, and rails of the toolbox.
 Its design, functions, and features should match your toolbox’s contours, stake holes, and hooks.

-Use the above guide on how to modify tonneau cover for tool box fitting so you can wrap up your toolbox to your likings as well as add to its protective layers.
+Use the above guide on how to modify tonneau cover for tool box fitting so you can wrap up your toolbox to your liking as well as add to its protective layers.
+And again, if you are looking for the easy way out, check out the ACCESS Tool Box Edition Roll-Up Tonneau Cover to make the job easy.